AdobeDocs/campaign-web.en/help/v8/workflows/activities/javascript-code.md

 1. Choose the type of JavaScript activity to configure then confirm:

     * **Simple**: Execute one code snippet.
-    * **Advanced**: This option allows you to perform more complex operation by executing two different code snippets in a sequential order.
+    * **Advanced**: This option allows you to perform more complex operations by executing two different code snippets in a sequential order.
 The first code snippet is executed the first time the workflow is started.
 Each time the workflow runs again, the code snippet defined in the second call is executed.

 1. In the **[!UICONTROL JavaScript snippet]** section, click the **[!UICONTROL Edit code]** button to define the script to execute.